KSaryan/SF-Street-Cheat/README.md

 Their currently location in autofilled and they confirm or fill in another
 ![alt text](screenshots/confirm-location.png "Confirm Location")

-The sides of the street that match their location are filled into the dropdown for them to choose from
+The sides of the street that match their location are filled into the drop down for them to choose from
 ![alt text](screenshots/street-side.png "Street Side")

 They get information about street cleaning and towing
 ![alt text](screenshots/street-cleaning-info.png "Street Cleaning Info")

-They can search for other information about other street clenaing locations in their neighborhood
+They can search for other information about other street cleaning locations in their neighborhood
 ![alt text](screenshots/nearby-locations-1.png "Nearby Locations 1")
 ![alt text](screenshots/nearby-locations-2.png "Nearby Locations 2")